nodejs/admin/social-team.md

 - Spend time engaging on various platforms weekly, or communicate the inability to do so with other social team members and work with them to ensure there is *some* coverage
 - Spend time working with other social team members on building out good content
-- Spend time working work project committees, working groups, initiatives, and teams to build effective outward communication as needed
+- Spend time working with project committees, working groups, initiatives, and teams to build effective outward communication as needed

 ### Repositories